WebAssembly/component-model/design/mvp/JS-Reference.md

     1. Perform `CreateDataPropertyOrThrow`(|exportsObject|, |key|, |value|).
 1. Perform `SetIntegrityLevel`(|exportsObject|, "frozen").
 1. Return |exportsObject|.

+TODO: We need a JSName for members that hit the `reserved class members` list.
+It needs to concatenate the resource name with the method name somehow.

 To `create a JS function for a component function` given |componentFunc|, |name| and |takesSelf|:
 1. Let |paramOffset| be 1 if |takesSelf| is **true**, else 0.